Geodesic and conformally Reeb vector fields on flat 3-manifolds: Introduction

-We will prove Theorem \ref{thm:main1} in Section \ref{section:geod} using the fact that every flat $3$-manifold that is not equal to $\E^3$ can be written as the quotient $\E^3 / \Gamma$, where $\Gamma$ is a subgroup of the isometry group of $\E^3$ that contains either a translation or a screw motion.
+We will prove Theorem \ref{thm:main1} in Section \ref{section:geod} using the fact that every complete flat $3$-manifold that is not equal to $\E^3$ can be written as the quotient $\E^3 / \Gamma$, where $\Gamma$ is a subgroup of the isometry group of $\E^3$ that contains either a translation or a screw motion.
 We then look at the lifted geodesic foliation of $\E^3$ (i.e., a fibration by oriented lines), which must be invariant under the action of $\Gamma$.
 Using some elementary geometric arguments, we will see that this forces the line fibration to be tangent to a fibration by affine planes, which is equivalent to the statement in the theorem.
-In the case of $\Gamma$ containing a translation (for example if $M$ is closed), this follows directly from Theorem 1 (d) in \cite{harrison:2021}.
-We will, however, give an alternative and more direct proof of this specific statement.

 There is also an interesting relation between geodesic foliations and contact structures.
 Recall that a contact structure on a $(2n+1)$-dimensional manifold $M$ is a maximally non-integrable hyperplane field $\xi \subset TM$.
 That is, if we write $\xi$ locally as the kernel of a 1-form $\alpha$, then the \emph{contact condition} $\alpha \wedge (\drm \alpha)^n \neq 0$ must hold everywhere.
 Any such $\alpha$ is called a \emph{contact form} defining the contact structure $\xi$.
 Now given a geodesic foliation, one can consider the hyperplane field given by the orthogonal complement of the corresponding fiber at each point.
 If this hyperplane field defines a contact structure, one says that the contact structure is \emph{induced} by the geodesic foliation.
 Perhaps the most basic example is the Hopf fibration of the standard 3-sphere, which is a great circle fibration inducing the standard contact structure.
 Gluck \cite{gluck:2018} has recently shown that any great circle fibration of the 3-sphere induces a contact structure, and that any such contact structure is diffeomorphic to the standard one.
 However, this does not hold in dimensions $\geq 5$, see \cite{gluckyang:2019}.
 The situation in the Euclidean case is a little more restrictive, as was shown by Harrison \cite{harrison:2019,harrison:2021}: A geodesic vector field $X$ spanning a line fibration of $\E^3$ induces a contact structure if and only if $\rank \nabla X \geq 1$, where $\nabla$ is the Levi-Civita connection.
 Similar to the case of $S^3$, it has also been shown that any of these contact structures is diffeomorphic to the standard one, see \cite{harrison:2019} and \cite{beckergeiges:2021}.